intel/iot-js-api/board/gpio.md

 ### The GPIO API object
 When requiring `"gpio"`, the following steps are run:
 - If there is no permission for using the functionality, throw `SecurityError`.
-- If the AIO functionality is not supported on the board, throw `"NotSupportedError"`.
+- If the GPIO functionality is not supported on the board, throw `"NotSupportedError"`.
 - Return an object that implements the following methods.

 | Method              | Description      |